dan11003/CFEAR_Radarodometry_code_public/README.md

 ## Prerequisites
   * Install the Google Ceres solver  http://ceres-solver.org/installation.html
   * ROS [Melodic](http://wiki.ros.org/melodic) or later, tested with ubuntu 16.04, 18.04 and 20.04
+  * The master branch contains the code used in the T-RO submission.

 ## How to build with catkin